2026 Municipal Election Information

 Disclaimer

-City of Lemon Grove
+City of Lemon Grove — Office of the City Clerk

 The City Clerk is the City's Elections Official and oversees municipal elections, candidate filing, ballot measures, and compliance with election laws.
 Lemon Grove is a General Law City with a five-member, at-large City Council.
 The City consolidates its elections with the County of San Diego.